keycloak/keycloak-playground/README.md

 of the feature, and one or more subdirectories.
 Each of the subdirectories represents one alternative approach for implementation of the feature.

+Some directories may also contain the "playgrounds" or example applications to show specific Keycloak features.

+### FAPI playground

+Example demo application for showing FAPI feature and some other OAuth/OIDC related features like DPoP.
+For the details, see the [README file of the FAPI playground](fapi-playground/README.md).

 ## Help and Documentation

 Please refer to [README.md](https://github.com/keycloak/keycloak/blob/master/README.md)